scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 +-------------+-------------+-------------------+----------+
 ~~~~

 The hop field, part of both hop entries and peer entries, is used directly in the data plane for packet forwarding: It specifies the incoming and outgoing interfaces of the ASes on the forwarding path.
-To prevent forgery, this information is authenticated with a message authentication code (MAC).
+To prevent forgery, this information is authenticated with a message authentication code (MAC), which will be checked by the SCION border routers during packet forwarding.

+The computation of the hop field MAC is an AS-specific choice.
+The operator of an AS can freely choose a MAC algorithm without outside coordination.
+However, the control service and routers of the AS do need to agree on the algorithm used.
+Control service and router implementations SHOULD support the Default Hop Field MAC algorithm described in {{I-D.scion-dp}}.
+This document does not specify any further mechanism to coordinate this choice between control services and routers of one AS.

 The following code block defines the hop field component `HopField` in Protobuf message format: